-The Lindsay Advocate is an online news magazine based in Lindsay, within Kawartha Lakes, Ontario, Canada, focused on the social and economic wellness of the town.
+The Lindsay Advocate is an online and print news magazine based in Lindsay, Ontario, Canada, focused on the social and economic wellness of Kawartha Lakes.
 While we cover most aspects of community life, in particular we advocate for a community of prosperity, both economic and social, where all citizens can reach their full potential.

 With that number of people getting an additional hand up out of poverty, the Province is betting there will be important and positive community level changes because of this.
 We think that’s the case, too – and we want to be there to find out.